tobiasraabe/pipeline/docs/installation.rst

 Installation
 ============

 ..
-Same as in README.rst.
+Synchronize with README.rst!

-**pipeline** is available on `Anaconda.org
+**pipeline** is available on `Anaconda.org <https://anaconda.org/OpenSourceEconomics/
-<https://anaconda.org/OpenSourceEconomics/pipeline>`_.
-Use the following command for
-installation.
+pipeline>`_.
+Install the package with

 .. code-block:: bash